Future Code Overview

 Curriculum and Program Structure

-The 28-week Fellowship combines lectures, workshops, projects, and more to help master both the practical and technical skills needed to get hired as a web developer.
+The 31 plus-week program combines lectures, workshops, projects, and more to help master both the practical and technical skills needed to get hired as a web developer.

 Students will also receive weekly stipends to help with living expenses while enrolled in full-time training.